dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/project-dependencies.md

 - Use dbt v1.6 for **both** the upstream ("producer") project and the downstream ("consumer") project.
 - Have a deployment environment in the upstream ("producer") project [that is set to be your production environment](/docs/deploy/deploy-environments#set-as-production-environment-beta)
 - Have a successful run of the upstream ("producer") project
+- Have a multi-tenant or single-tenant [dbt Cloud Enterprise](https://www.getdbt.com/pricing) account -- IS DEPLOYMENT /TENANCY INFO RIGHT?

 ### About dependencies.yml

-There are differences between using a `dependencies.yml` compared to a `packages.yml` file:
+There are some important differences between using a `dependencies.yml` compared to a `packages.yml` file:

-- **`dependencies.yml`**
+- `dependencies.yml`
   - Primarily designed for dbt Mesh and cross-project reference workflow.
-  - Supports Projects and non-private dbt Packages (private packages aren't supported yet.
-Refer to [FAQs](#faqs) for more info).
+  - Supports both Projects and non-private dbt packages (private packages aren't supported yet).
   - Helps maintain your project's organization by allowing you to specify hub packages like `dbt_utils`, reducing the need for multiple YAML files.
-  - Does not support conditional configuration using Jinja-in-yaml
+  - Does not support conditional configuration using Jinja-in-yaml (Refer to [FAQs](#faqs) for more info).

-- **`packages.yml`**
+- `packages.yml`
   - Does not contribute to the dbt Mesh workflow.
   - Serves as a list of dbt Packages (such as dbt projects) that you want to download into your root or parent dbt project.
   - Can only include packages, including private packages (doesn't support Projects)

 ## Example